Film

 GIN: "Fuck stick"?

 CHIPESKA: Yes, I thought it was strange too, but you know, I, I, I, I, uh, I, his little friend promised he wouldn't say it in front of the children.
-Which is fine because you know, there's an adult world and a child's world and that's okay.
+Which is fine because/ you know, urn, there's an adult world and a child's world and that's okay.
 I'm not a censor.

-GIN: Little friend?
+GIN: Little fri

 Create a free account to explore more